Bucolic Complexes: Bucolic complexes and their skeleta

-\begin{lemma} If ${\bX}$ satisfies the house condition, then any double-house $\bX(H+C_4)$ in $\bX$ is included in a prism $\bX(Pr)$, i.e., $G$ does not contain an induced double-house $H+C_4$. \end{lemma}
+\begin{lemma} If ${\bX}$ satisfies the 3-prism condition, then any double-house $\bX(H+C_4)$ in $\bX$ is included in a prism $\bX(Pr)$, i.e., $G$ does not contain an induced double-house $H+C_4$. \end{lemma}

-\begin{proof} Suppose by contradiction that $G$ contains an induced double house having $x,y,u,v,w,z$ as the set of vertices, where $uvw$ is a triangle and $xyvu$ and $xuwz$ are two squares of this house.
-By house condition, there exists a vertex $a$ different from $z$ (since $y \nsim z$) that is adjacent to $x,y,w$ and that is not adjacent to $u,v$.
+\begin{proof} Suppose by contradiction that $G$ contains an induced double-house having $x,y,u,v,w,z$ as the set of vertices, where $uvw$ is a triangle and $xyvu$ and $xuwz$ are two squares of this house.
+By 3-prism condition, there exists a vertex $a$ different from $z$ (since $y \nsim z$) that is adjacent to $x,y,w$ and that is not adjacent to $u,v$.
 Thus, the vertices $z,a,w,u,x$ induce either $K_{2,3}$ if $a \nsim z$ or $W_4^-$ otherwise.
 In both cases, we get a contradiction with Lemma~\ref{K_2,3+W^-_4}. \end{proof}